-The Planning and Development Department, therefore, recommends approval of SPA2023-0004 based on the findings of approval listed below and the recommended conditions of approval in Exhibit 6.
+The Planning and Development Department, therefore, recommends approval of CFPA2023-0001 based on the findings of approval listed below and the recommended conditions of approval in Exhibit 4.

-FINDINGS OF APPROVAL FOR SPA2023-0004
+FINDINGS OF APPROVAL FOR CFPA2023-0001

-1. An initial study (environmental assessment) has been conducted by the City of Corona so as to evaluate the potential for adverse environmental impacts.
-The initial study identifies potentially significant effects on the environment, but:

-- a.
-The project applicant has agreed to revise the project to avoid these significant effects or to mitigate the effects to a point where it is clear that no significant effects would occur, as reflected in the Mitigation and Monitoring Program within the Mitigated Negative Declaration and within the Conditions of Approval attached as Exhibits 6 and 8. - b.
-There is no substantial evidence before the City that the revised project may have a significant effect. - 2.
-The criteria necessary in recommending approval of a specific plan amendment as set forth in Section 17.53.090 of the Corona Municipal Code do exist in reference to SPA2023-0004 for the following reasons: - a.
-The plan systematically implements and is consistent with the General Plan because the amendment implements Land Use Policy LU-7.1 as it accommodates the development of a diversity of residential housing types that meet the needs of Corona's population in accordance with the Land Use Plan's designations, applicable density standards and design and development policies. - b.
-The Plan provides for the development of a comprehensively planned project that would require future development to adhere to the development standards proposed for the SCR designation to ensure orderly development of the site so that impacts to other properties in the area are minimized. - c.
-The Plan provides for the construction, improvement, or extension of transportation facilities, public utilities and public services required by the long-term needs of the project and complements the orderly development of the City beyond the project's boundaries because the amendment establishes development standards, including onsite parking requirements for multiple-family residential, that would minimize or prevent the impacts of development from encroaching into other areas or properties. - d.
-The Plan provides for the appropriate orientation and relationship between land use within and adjacent to the project because the SCR designation proposed by the amendment specifically supports senior housing in an area that includes other residential uses, parks and commercial services, and development according to the SCR designation will be solely contained on the project site. - 3.
-The criteria necessary in recommending approval of a specific plan amendment as set forth in Section 11.3 of the Mountain Gate Specific Plan (SP89-1) do exist in reference to SPA2023-0004 for the following reasons: - a.
-The amendment is consistent with the City of Corona General Plan because the SCR land use designation is consistent with the High Density Residential (HDR) land use designation of the General Plan as amended by GPA2023-0002 because this land use is intended for a high density residential within a residential density range of 15 to 36 du/ac, and up to 75 du/ac for senior citizen housing and the SCR designation allows a maximum density of 40.5 du/ac. - b.
-The amendment is consistent with the South Corona Community Facilities Plan as
+- 1. An initial study (environmental assessment) has been conducted by the City of Corona so as to evaluate the potential for adverse environmental impacts.
+The initial study identifies potentially significant effects on the environment, but: - a.
+The project applicant has agreed to revise the project to avoid these significant effects or to mitigate the effects to a point where it is clear that no significant effects would occur, as reflected in the Mitigation and Monitoring Program within the Mitigated Negative Declaration and within the Conditions of Approval attached as Exhibits 4 and 6, respectively. - b.
+There is no substantial evidence before the City that the revised project may have a significant effect on the environment. - 2.
+The proposed amendment is consistent with the granting criteria found in Section 3.9.4.7 of the South Corona Community Facilities Plan for approval of CFP amendments for the following reasons: - a.
+CFPA2023-001 is consistent with the City of Corona General Plan because the SCR land use designation is consistent with the High Density Residential (HDR) land use designation of the General Plan as amended by GPA2023-0002 because this land use is intended for a high density residential within a residential density range of 15 to 36 du/ac, and up to 75 du/ac for senior citizen housing and the SCR designation allows a maximum density of 40.5 du/ac.